tchayen/schedule_planner/README.md

 - add form for adding reports

 ## Database
-*NOTE: migrations are not version controlled*
+*NOTE: migrations are not version controlled since development is dynamic and they would break too often.
+Auto generate them when needed.*

 In case you are missing some of those:
 ```bash